-Use the Domain Level Antispam settings to enable, change, and disable various antispam filters for the selected domain.
+Use the Domain Level Anti-spam settings to enable, change, and disable various anti-spam filters for the selected domain.

-- Premium Filter (on page 242). (optional only with IMail Premium).
-Provides fully automated spam protection in addition to the Standard Antispam filter included with all IMail products. - Statistical Filter (on page 245).
-Examines each word in the body of an e-mail message to determine if the e-mail is spam. - Phrase Filter (on page 250).
-Searches for spam phrases within the body of e-mail messages and identifies the messages that are spam. - HTML Features Filter (on page 253).
+- Premium Filter.
+(Optional only with IMail Premium).
+Provides fully automated spam protection in addition to the Standard Anti-spam filter included with all IMail products. - Statistical Filter (on page 315).
+Examines each word in the body of an e-mail message to determine if the e-mail is spam. - Phrase Filter (on page 303).
+Searches for spam phrases within the body of e-mail messages and identifies the messages that are spam. - HTML Features Filter (on page 305).
 Searches HTML features in messages that are subject to spam.
-Sets how many HTML features must be present in an .htm file in order for a message to be identified as spam and the spam action to take. - URL Domain Black List (on page 261).
-Searches for domain names that appear as URL links in messages, and lets you set the action to take on such messages. - Broken MIME Headers (on page 263).
-Uses the Broken MIME Header Filter to identify MIME Header characteristics that result in SPAM e-mail.
+Sets how many HTML features must be present in an .htm file in order for a message to be identified as spam and the spam action to take. - URL Domain Blacklist (on page 313).
+Searches for domain names that appear as URL links in messages, and lets you set the action to take on such messages. - Broken MIME Headers (on page 320).
+Uses the Broken MIME Header Filter to identify MIME Header characteristics that result in SPAM e-mail. - SPF (on page 321) (Sender Policy Framework).
+Enables stronger authentication of e-mail senders using Sender Policy Framework (an extension to the DNS system).
+Provides administrators increased capability to stop incoming e-mail from forged (spoofed) e-mail addresses. - Connection Checks (on page 333).
+Verifies that the party connecting to your server is not part of a blacklist. - Logging (on page 341).
+Controls where the standard anti-spam logs are written as well as how much detail is provided in them.